-When System Information is selected, a System Information screen will appear displaying the system software version.
+When the "System Information" feature is selected, a "System Software Information" screen will appear, displaying the system software version.

-Customer Programmable Features - Uconnect 8.4A/8.4AN Personal Settings
+Customer Programmable Features - Uconnect 8.4/8.4 NAV Personal Settings

 Press the "Apps" button on the touchscreen then press the "Settings" button on the touchscreen to display the settings menu screen.
 In this mode the Uconnect system allows you to access programmable features that may be equipped such as Display, Voice, Clock, Safety & Driving Assistance, Lights, Doors & Locks, Auto-On Comfort (if equipped), Engine Off Options, Suspension, Trailer Brake, Audio, Phone/Bluetooth, SiriusXM Setup (if equipped), Restore Settings, Clear Personal Data and System Information.